ocular-d/md-linkcheck-action/README.md

       uses: ./
 ```

-This will run this action everytime you `push` Markdown files `.md` to the root of the repository
+This will run this action every time you `push` Markdown files `.md` to the root of the repository
 or do the top level of your `/docs` repository.

 Run As Cron